How many noise complaints before eviction in the UK?

-As the property owner, you will have to deal with disruptive tenants if the problem persists.
-It’s in your best interests to try and resolve noise issues informally before doing anything rash like evicting tenants.
+As the property owner, you will have to deal with disruptive tenants, and if the problem persists, it’s in your best interests to try and resolve noise issues.
+It’s best to start the process by informally speaking to your tenants before doing anything rash like evicting them.
 Eviction should always be treated as a last resort.
-If your tenant continues to be a nuisance, you may have no choice but to evict the tenant.

 What constitutes a noise violation?

 Firstly, it’s good to get an idea of what constitutes a noise violation.
-A noise violation is anything that is considered unreasonable and is affecting the neighbours’ lives.
+A noise violation is anything that is considered unreasonable and affects neighbours’ lives.
 In other words, a noise violation is an unwelcome sound that is causing annoyance or distress to neighbouring properties and their occupants.

 A noise violation could be: